brettz9/intl-dom/README.md

 3. `locals` - See the "Local variables" section
 4. `switches` - See the "Conditionals/Plurals" section

+Note that you can pass your own `messageStyle` function to `i18n`.

+If you want to support a non-JSON format, you will also need to supply your own `localeStringFinder` to `i18n`.

 ### Built-in styles

 `richNested` is the default format (including both code-supplied